MicrosoftDocs/windows-itpro-docs/browsers/edge/microsoft-edge-kiosk-mode-deploy.md

 9. Select **Next**.

-10. Enter the URL that you want to load when the kiosk launches.
+10. Enter the URL that you want loaded when the kiosk launches.

    >[!NOTE]
    >The URL sets the Home button, Start page, and New Tab page.